spec-validator/validator/IDEAS.md

-Within this library aspect oriented programming is leveraged to dynamically extend the fields as base types thus enabling a variety of hierarchical schema representations in a loosely-coupled way.
+Within this library aspect oriented programming is leveraged to dynamically extend the fields as base types thus enabling a variety of hierarchical schema representations in a loosely-coupled manner.

 To enable aspects in general a common practice is to use an **aspect [registry](https://martinfowler.com/eaaCatalog/registry.html)**.

-On a surface a registry can be a simple function that is able to return an aspect for an instance of arbitrary type.
+At the interface level a registry can be a simple function that is able to return an aspect for an instance of arbitrary type.

-Since JavaScript does not have reflection, each instance of a type must be annotated with a reference to its type.
+Since JavaScript does not have reflection, each instance of a type must be annotated with a reference to it.

 ```ts ext
 export interface Field<DeserializedType> {